-An historic market town with a beautiful river frontage, located at the gateway to Purbeck
+The historic market town of Wareham, with its beautiful river frontage, is a gateway to the Isle of Purbeck.

 If you spotted the signs for Wareham on your way to Swanage, you’ll probably have added this Saxon walled town steeped in history to your must-visit list.

 With its fascinating mix of heritage and natural beauty, this charming market town, nestled between the River Frome and the River Piddle, is an inviting gateway into the heart of the Jurassic Coast where visitors can explore its rich historic architecture alongside a wide variety of dining options and easy access to nature with views across to the Purbeck Hills.

 Live like a local while you’re here and wander down to get your fresh fruit and baked goodies for breakfast at the weekly Saturday market on the quay or the bi-weekly farmers’ market in the town hall on a Thursday.
 Stop for a coffee at one of the many cafés before taking a gentle stroll along the riverbank.
 Or for the more adventurous you can grab a kayak or hire a boat to work up an appetite for lunch in one of Wareham’s many popular eateries.

 You’ll find coffee shops interspersed with art galleries and gift shops along the main streets, and a selection of riverside pubs and restaurants, which offer a spectacular setting to kick back with a drink at the end of a long day exploring.